Johnny Depp on stand: Ex-wife Heard’s allegations ‘heinous’

 Meanwhile, jurors have seen text messages in which Depp used vulgar language to describe Heard and spelled out his desire to get revenge against her.
 Heard’s lawyers have said he physically and sexually assaulted her on multiple occasions, often in situations where he drank so much he later blacked out.

-Depp apologized for the text messages on Tuesday, saying he was “ashamed of some of the references made.
-I am embarrassed that at the time, the heat of the moment, the heat of the pain that I was feeling, went to dark places.”
+Depp apologized for the text messages on Tuesday, saying they were written in the “heat of the moment” and he was “ashamed of some of the references made.”

+Depp said Heard’s allegations of his substance abuse have been “grossly embellished” and that there have been no moments where he’s been out of control.

+“I’m not some maniac who needs to be high or loaded all the time,” Depp said.

 The lawsuit itself is supposed to be over whether Heard libeled Depp when she wrote a 2018 op-ed piece in The Washington Post about domestic violence.
 In the article, Heard referred to herself as a “public figure representing domestic abuse.”